meaghanreinschmidt/weekend-jquery-salary-calculator/README.md

 [x] Create a click event handler for the submit button in the readyNow function [x] Append the input field info onto the DOM
 [x] Clear input fields
-[ ] Create a function to calculate the monthly cost of each employee [ ] Append total monthly cost onto the DOM
+[x] Create a function to calculate the monthly cost of each employee and adds them together [ ] Append total monthly cost onto the DOM
 [ ] Create an error message is monthly cost exceeds $20,000 (with styling) [ ] Create a delete button that removes employee from the DOM